 - Relaxed pace to full appreciate the wildlife & for photography

 - In support of Butterfly Conservation

-We invite you to join us for a late summer day out in Sussex, looking for Brown Hairstreak, Silver-spotted Skipper, Adonis Blue, plus other butterflies!
+We invite you to join us for a summer day out in Sussex, looking for Brown Hairstreak, Silver-spotted Skipper, Adonis Blue, plus other butterflies!

 Terry Goble has undertaken voluntary work for the RSPB, Bat conservation Trust, Butterfly Conservation and fund raising for many wildlife charities.
 Later he studied for a degree in Environment and Conservation.
 During his degree years he focused on his passion for butterflies and studied the fluctuating populations of butterflies on the South Downs.
 He enjoyed tracking the spread of species such as Silver-spotted Skipper, but was alarmed at the decline of some much-loved species.
 He continues voluntary work to help restore habitat and conserve these precious but diminishing populations.
 After university Terry started to look to change his career and stumbled upon leading tours for wildlife holiday companies, which seemed to fit his profile of interests for travel, animals and of course people.
 Over the ensuing years he has now led many butterfly tours to Europe including Hungary, Croatia, Romania and Greece and has also enjoyed learning to identify butterflies in some more exotic locations.
 He has had the opportunity to unravel some of the myriad species of butterflies in the Americas, ‘glasswings’ being a particular favourite.
 He also very much enjoys sharing knowledge with others and is equally happy to learn from people as well.